Samuel-Cavada/Scenario-2-PowerShell-Suspicious-Web-Request/README.md

 ---

+## 🧾 Explanation
+Sometimes when a bad actor has access to a system, they will attempt to download malicious payloads or tools directly from the internet to expand their control or establish persistence.
+This is often achieved using legitimate system utilities like PowerShell to blend in with normal activity.
+By leveraging commands such as Invoke-WebRequest, they can download files or scripts from an external server and immediately execute them, bypassing traditional defenses or detection mechanisms.
+This tactic is a hallmark of post-exploitation activity, enabling them to deploy malware, exfiltrate data, or establish communication channels with a command-and-control (C2) server.
+Detecting this behavior is critical to identifying and disrupting an ongoing attack.

+When processes are executed/run on the local VM, logs will be forwarded to Microsoft Defender for Endpoint under the DeviceProcessEvents table.
+These logs are then forwarded to the Log Analytics Workspace being used by Microsoft Sentinel, our SIEM.
+Within Sentinel, we will define an alert to trigger when PowerShell is used to download a remote file from the internet.

+---

 ## 📌 Project Objective
 > Detect and investigate the use of PowerShell's `Invoke-WebRequest` for downloading files from the internet—an activity often used by attackers during post-exploitation phases.
 This scenario involves creating an analytics rule in Sentinel and working the resulting incident to closure using the NIST 800-61 framework.